JohnDeved/fasting-notes/README.md

   - [☑︎](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=described%20in%20fasting.-,Noradrenaline,-Noradrenaline%20levels%20are) Fasting does not seem to cause a significant metabolic slowdown or muscle loss compared to continuous calorie restriction.
   - Video "[Why are we still Counting Calories?](https://youtu.be/VyNgvMYb7iQ)"
 - [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting-induced ketosis makes you lose almost only fat. (losing less muscle or bone mass.)
-  - [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting preserves lean body mass by stimulating growth hormone and reducing protein breakdown.
+  - [☑︎](https://blog.thefastingmethod.com/fasting-and-muscle-mass-fasting-part-14/) Fasting preserves lean body mass by stimulating growth hormones and reducing protein breakdown.
-  - [☑︎ Dr. Jason Fung (MD) writes](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=Long%20term%20studies%20of%20intermittent%20fasting%20prove%20that%20the%20fasting%20strategy%20is%20more%20than%204%20times%20better%20at%20preserving%20lean%20mass%20percentage%20compared%20to%20caloric%20restriction.): Long term [studies of intermittent fasting](https://www.ncbi.nlm.nih.gov/pubmed/27569118) prove that the fasting strategy is more than 4 times better at preserving lean mass percentage compared to caloric restriction.
+  - [☑︎ Dr. Jason Fung (MD) writes](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=Long%20term%20studies%20of%20intermittent%20fasting%20prove%20that%20the%20fasting%20strategy%20is%20more%20than%204%20times%20better%20at%20preserving%20lean%20mass%20percentage%20compared%20to%20caloric%20restriction.): Long-term [studies of intermittent fasting](https://www.ncbi.nlm.nih.gov/pubmed/27569118) prove that the fasting strategy is more than 4 times better at preserving lean mass percentage compared to caloric restriction.
   - Video by Dr. Jason Fung (MD) "[Does Fasting Destroy Your Muscle?](https://www.youtube.com/watch?v=teQIaU6wp2o)"

 ## Positive side effects